ros2/demos/lifecycle/README.rst

      Start: errorprocessing
      Goal: finalized

-All of the above commands are nothing else than calling the lifecycle node's services.
+All of the above commands are nothing more than calling the lifecycle node's services.
 With that being said, we can also call these services directly with the ros2 command line interface:

 .. code-block:: bash